sfdx-isv/sfdx-falcon-appx-package-kit/README.md

 }
 ```
 ### Customize Developer Tools
-Follow the instructions in the [dev-tools README](dev-tools/README.md) for detailed information on how create and edit a `local-config.sh` so you can customize the behavior of the SFDX-Falcon dev-tools when deployed to your developer's machines.
+Follow the instructions in the [tools README](tools/README.md) for detailed information on how create and edit a `local-config.sh` so you can customize the behavior of the SFDX-Falcon tools when deployed to your developer's machines.

 ## Resources
 List of resources TBA